mesosphere/kubernetes-mesos/docs/ha.md

 Scheduler failover may be triggered by either the following events:

-- loss of leadership when running in HA mode (`--ha`)
+- loss of leadership when running in HA mode (`--ha`).
-- the leading scheduler process receives a USR1 signal
+- the leading scheduler process receives a USR1 signal.

 It is currently possible signal failover to a single, non-HA scheduler process.
 In this case, if there are problems launching a replacement scheduler process then the cluster may be without a scheduler until another is manually started.